Episode Number: 68

 Renay: And maybe if I like them I’ll add that book to the list.

 Ana: Yes, and then we can stretch the goal. [laughter]

 Renay: No, we’re not moving that goal post, you’re reading that Star Trek fic as soon as I finish A Conspiracy of Kings.
 There’s no wiggle room at all.

 Ana: Okay.
 All right.
 Oh goddammit.
 Well, that’s fine.
 I’ll prepare for that.
 Tell me about your first pick, then.

 Renay: My first pick is called Bring Back the King: The New Science of De-extinction by Helen Pilcher which is in theory supposed to be about DNA science and cloning could help us replace the species and people we’ve lost, but I expect it’ll read more like an interesting thought experiment that bats around the ethics of the idea with some funny jokes dropped in for extra flavor.
 It seemed like light enough reading that I can slot it in as my book for bed book, cause I read non-fiction before I go to sleep.
 This technically came out on January 10th from Bloomsbury, but I’m counting it here anyway because I made this list last week.
 I’m sorry I plan my podcast homework ahead of time like a square.

 Ana: [laughter] Like a square.
 We just time travelled to the 60s now.

 Renay: We did.

 Ana: The next book from me is out on February 10th, and it’s A Conjuring Of Light by the V.E.
-Schwab, the third book in her amazing series and the cover looks amazing too, and I cannot wait to see what’s going on with Kell and Lila.
+Schwab, the third book in her amazing series.
+The cover looks amazing, too, and I cannot wait to see what’s going on with Kell and Lila.